 Our standard broadband services have a usage based tariff.
 (There are special tariffs like Home::1 which are different).
 You choose how many units per month in advance and can change from month to month if you wish.
 Using too little or too much is carried over to the next month within limits and using way too much means excess usage charges.
 The amount of usage you get for each unit depends on the time of day and what type of line you have.
 Only download counts, not upload.
 A unit is at least one gigabyte (GB) of peak download.
 Your usage does not have to be whole units at certain times, you can use some of a unit during the day and some in the evening, etc. Daytime usage is 9am to 6pm Monday to Friday (except holidays) and uses units the fastest.
 How it works Changing tariff

-Note that FTTC works differently to typical ADSL broadband and includes a BT VDSL modem which talks PPPoE.
+Note that FTTC works differently to typical ADSL broadband and needs a VDSL modem.
 You will need a VDSL modem and PPPoE router, or combined VDSL modem/router to use the service.
 The underlying service operates as PPPoE over Ethernet over VDSL and uses a VLAN tag of 201 and no PPPoE service name.

 The service supports RFC4638 with baby jumbo frames to support 1,500 byte MTU, but if your equipment cannot handle this then 1,492 MTU will be the highest you can use.